 If the distance is a little more than 1½ inches, stack a new 2x4 with the existing one and wedge thin plywood spacers or shim between them to build out to the proper position.
 The final location can vary slightly, but try to get within 1/8 inch of the mark for the best results.

 Measure from the wall top plate to the soleplate and cut a new 2x4 to this length, then install it using two-3 inch deck screws on each end.
 Drive the screws at an angle to "toenail" it to the plates.
-You can drill pilot holes first to make driving these smoother and improve control.
+You can drill pilot holes first to make driving these screws smoother, and improve control.
 This also makes it easier to reposition in case of error in placement.

 The size of the header will vary depending on the size of the new window or door opening.
 For example, with openings up to 3 feet wide, 2x4's may be used to build the header; for openings up to 5 feet, 2x6's should be used; over 5 feet, use 2x8's.

-Measure from the top of the header to the bottom of the top plate and cut the cripple studs to this length.
+Measure from the top of the header to the bottom of the top plate, and cut the cripple studs to this length.
 Install one new one for every 3 feet or less of opening.

 Add the height of the new jamb plus ½inch and cut two new jack studs to this length.
-Slide the assembled header into place, butted against the cripples and wedge the jacks under it for temporary support.
-Square all the new framing members and fasten the jacks to the king studs using 3 inch screws driven at about 12 inch intervals.
+Slide the assembled header into place, butted against the cripples, and wedge the jacks under it for temporary support.
+Square all the new framing members, and fasten the jacks to the king studs using 3 inch screws, driven at about 12 inch intervals.

 Drive screws, toenailed at an angle, through the cripples and into the top of the header.
-Also toenail through the face of the header and into the kings on both sides of the wall.
+Also, toenail through the face of the header and into the kings on both sides of the wall.
 Finally, toenail through the edge of the jacks and into the soleplate.
 Make sure none of the screw heads are left protruding so they don't disrupt the installation of new wall material and door casings.

 After the framing has been installed, cut the soleplate to accept the new door.
 Use a handsaw to cut through the 2x4 plate right next to the jack studs.
 Protect floors from the saw blade with a scrap piece of plywood or a similar, thin material.
-Cut the plate stopping about 1|8in. from the floor and use a chisel and hammer to finish the job.
+Cut the plate, stopping about 1|8in. from the floor, and use a chisel and hammer to finish the job.

-Make a second cut with the saw about half an inch or more from the studs.
+Make a second cut with the saw, about half an inch or more from the studs.
 Remove the waste to form a channel large enough to use the chisel to cut through the remainder of the soleplate.
 Pry the loose section of soleplate free from the floor and discard it.
 With the soleplate removed, the opening is ready for the new pre-hung door.